Begin (Level 0)

 This vinyasa-style class offers a dynamic sequence of poses that creates a flow between the more static traditional hatha yoga postures.
 Transition from pose to pose in harmony with your breath.
 Sun salutations are included to warm up.
 A class to get you moving, breathing and your heart rate pumping.
 Flow will help you shift from the noise of the outside world into a beautiful moving meditation for yourself.
 This class is intended to awaken and energise your mind, body and breath.

-Hatha Flow (All Levels)
+Hatha Flow (Level 2)

 This class combines both dynamic movement of flow and stillness of static postures for practitioners who would like a mix of both worlds.
 The practice may include salutations and poses threaded into a moving meditation with time to stay in postures.
 This allows practitioners to warm up and benefit from breath-centric movement and still have space to feel and work on poses for an energising and balanced practice.

-Iyengar Yoga (All Levels)
+Iyengar Yoga (Level 1)

 Yoga as taught by the late B.K.S Iyengar.
 In an Iyengar class, you will learn how to perform yoga poses with an emphasis on refining the alignment of each pose.
 Each class will concentrate on a group of poses such as standing, forward and back bending poses, and inversions.
 In these classes, you will learn mind and body awareness and be challenged whatever your level.

-Kundalini Yoga (All Levels)
+Kundalini Yoga (Level 1)